myned-ai/bonsai-connectors/README.md

 # Bonsai Gym

-Bonsai Gym is an open-source interface library, which gives us access to OpenAI Gym standardized set of environments while using Microsoft Bonsai platform.
+Bonsai Gym is an open-source interface library, which gives us access to OpenAI Gym standardised set of environments while using Microsoft Bonsai platform.

 ## Basics

 There are two basic concepts in reinforcement learning: the environment (namely, the outside world) and the agent (namely, the algorithm you are writing).
 The agent sends actions to the environment, and the environment replies with observations and rewards (that is, a score).

 OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
-The gym open-source library, gives us access to a standardized set of environments.
+The gym open-source library, gives us access to a standardised set of environments.
 Environments come as is with no predefined agent.

 Link to Open AI environments: https://github.com/openai

 Bonsai is the machine teaching service in the Autonomous Systems suite from Microsoft.
-It builds on innovations in reinforcement learning to simplify AI development. we use Bonsai to create agents (brains) that control and optimize complex systems.
+It builds on innovations in reinforcement learning to simplify AI development. we use Bonsai to create agents (brains) that control and optimise complex systems.
 No neural net design required.

 Full documentation for Bonsai's Platform can be found at https://docs.bons.ai.